 When present, pinworms can frequently be seen in stool or on the skin around the anus.
 If pinworm infestation is suspected but no worms are seen, then the tape test is often used.

 To detect the presence of pinworms, place a piece of clear adhesive tape over the anus, press, and remove.
 Repeat 2 to 3 times with new tape.
 Bring adhesive tape samples to the doctor, who will examine them for pinworms.
 Some laboratories supply special tape or pinworm paddles to use for this test.

 The best time to do this test is 2 to 3 hours after bedtime, or before bathing in the early morning.

-If treatment is needed, pinworm infections are most commonly treated with prescription medications such as albendazole or mebendazole, although pyrantel pamoate may also be used.
+If treatment is needed, pinworm infections are most commonly treated with prescription medications.
 Pyrantel pamoate is available as an over-the-counter medication.
 These medications should be avoided if you are or may become pregnant.
-Talk to your physician about therapy if you are or may become pregnant.
+Talk to your doctor about therapy if you are or may become pregnant.

 You should consult with your doctor to determine the most appropriate treatment.
-Medication is generally given in two or more doses, each separated by two weeks.
+Medication is generally given in 2 or more doses, each separated by 2 weeks.
 To avoid reinfection, all members of the family should usually be treated.

 - Change underwear, nightclothes, and sheets after each treatment.

-- Wash all bedding every 3 to 7 days for three weeks.
+- Wash all bedding every 3-7 days for 3 weeks.

-- Wash underwear and pajamas daily for two weeks.
+- Wash underwear and pajamas daily for 2 weeks.